 Above: Identify your problem or pest and take immediate action.

 Problems will not resolve themselves.
 A chronically overwatered tree will die.
 A little honeydew and a few cobwebs will turn into an infestation.
-You will find scale insects on the undersides or topsides of the leaves’ midribs: squash them with your nails.
+You will find scale insects on the undersides or topsides of the leaves’ midribs: squash them.
 You can also wash them off the leaves with a de-greasing liquid dish soap, using a sponge and a tooth brush for tricky crevasses.
 Spritz the tree soap-free with a spray bottle of tepid water or rinse off in the shower if you can lift the pots.
 If the issue is serious, spray with Neem oil and repeat every three days until the invaders have left.

 Signs of ignoring your trees: honeydew all over the tree and surfaces; cobwebs; general malaise, depending on the source of the issue.